Mutusva/capitec-assessment/README.md

  - run http-server . i the directory with the files.
  - navigate to localhost:8080

- - I have included an index for a quick test.
+ - I have included an index.html for a quick test.

 Other: